To be a good parent, you’ll quickly find that you have to say “NO” an awful lot.

 But I was in regular OB offices for the other three, so I got pretty well-versed at what I wanted to refuse (and those changed over the pregnancies as well as I read more and educated myself on what standards and norms are really necessary, what are just fluff, and what might actually be harmful).

 This is definitely one subject on which I’ve changed a lot over the years, although I was wary ofeven with my first pregnancy.
 Why?
 I had just read the list of the artificial colors a pregnant woman should avoid, which included yellow number 6.
 Guess where I found it, among dozens of places?
 The prenatal vitamins.
 That didn’t make sense to me!
 (But I took them anyway.
 I didn’t have enough practice saying “NO” yet I guess…)

 I don’t think minerals made from rocks are the best for our bodies and vitamins packed so solidly together rarely are digested well anyway, I went an alternative route with number three.
 I was told with baby two that the big difference between prescription prenatals and over-the-counter versions is that you can get the recommended 1200 mcg of folic acid only in a prescription; OTCs just have 800.

 Folic acid is of particular importance the first trimester to avoid spinal bifida, so I went a 50/50 route: one bottle of prescription prenatals and some Garden of Life “raw” vitamins made from actual foods, taking them each every other day.
-And I ate spinach whenever I could, red meat, and (in capsule form mostly!).
+And I ate spinach whenever I could, red meat, and liver (in capsule form mostly!).
 After first trimester I just stuck with my regular food-based vitamins and supplements, including fermented cod liver oil (FCLO is no longer irrefutably trustworthy, so do your research!).